 TA Orientation Online Modules

 Did you miss all of the live TA Orientation sessions?
 Sometimes new TAs are hired or assigned after the semester starts and need a way to get up to speed on the basic policies that affect your role as a TA.
-This set of three modules, delivered via Canvas, will provide a brief overview of three relevant policies: FERPA, Office of Disability Services, and academic integrity.
+This set of three modules, delivered via Canvas, provides an overview of three relevant policies: FERPA, Office of Disability Services, and academic integrity.
 Use your Georgia Tech log in credentials to add yourself to the Canvas module.
 When you complete the embedded quizzes, print your grade book to submit to your school's TA coordinator (but don't remove yourself from the course or CTL won't be able to verify your participation).
 Access to the online modules will be available as make-up only for those students who miss the in-person sessions.

 From workshops on teaching and learning to sessions on developing your academic career, CTL offers a variety of workshops to enhance your role on campus and beyond.